-Assessment Table - Two or More Dwellings on a Lot and Residential Buildings (Clause 55) Clause 55.02-1 Neighbourhood character objectives
+Assessment Table - Two or More Dwellings on a Lot and Residential Buildings (Clause 55)

-Title & Objective Standard (Summarised) Standard Met/Standard Not Met/NA Standard B1 The design response must be appropriate to the neighbourhood and the site.
-V Standard met The proposal seeks the development of the land for 3 dwellings comprising 1 double storey dwelling and 2 single storey dwellings.
+Title & Objective Standard (Summarised) Standard Met/Standard Not Met/NA Standard B1 The design response must be appropriate to the neighbourhood and the site. ✓ Standard met The proposal seeks the development of the land for 3 dwellings comprising 1 double storey dwelling and 2 single storey dwellings.
 The location of the proposed double storey dwelling to the frontage is in line with the residential development policy.
 The proposal is site responsive and appropriate for the area which is experiencing multi-unit developments.
 The proposed design response must respect the existing or preferred neighbourhood character and respond to the features of the site. ✓ Standard met The changing character of the area from predominantly sing storey dwellings to a mixture of single and double storey dwellings makes this development an acceptable proposition.
 The proposal is acceptable in the context of existing and preferred neighbourhood characteristics.
-Decision Guidelines elighbourhood character objective, policy or statement set out in this scheme. nood and site description. ponse.
-Clause 22.09 specifies that in an area of incremental change medium density development such as the proposal is acceptable.
-The proposal meets all the relevant design principles and where it falls short of the requirement, a condition will be imposed to alleviate any issue.
+Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
+Clause 22.09 specifies that in an area of incremental Calidellies The neighbourhood and site description. proposal is acceptable.
+The proposal meets all the The design response. relevant design principles and where it falls short of the requirement, a condition will be imposed to alleviate any issue.
 The neighbourhood and site description submitted with the application is considered appropriate for the application.
 The proposed development has taken into consideration the irregular-shaped nature and the existing easement on the site to come out with an appropriate design response for the site.
 Objectives To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character.
 The objectives have been attained therefore the proposal will enhance existing neighbourhood character.